 4) To withdraw the consent at any time

-The power to withdraw consent at any time must give to the user.
-You must know that your user has access to their current consent state and are aware of the option of withdrawing their consent.
+You must give the user the power to withdraw consent at any time.
+You must ensure your users can access their current consent state and know how to withdraw their consent.

 5) Renewal of consent

-The renewal of consent for cookies is not an issue and the guidance indicates that the duration of consent should be reasonable.
-It is also impact of any changes to the cookies or a similar technology that adds to track user behavior.
+The renewal of consent for cookies is not an issue, and the guidance indicates that the duration of consent should be reasonable.
+It also impacts changes to cookies or similar technology that tracks user behaviour.

 6) User-friendly, no-nonsense dialogue